 By December 1 of each year, Brevard County shall adopt as part of its Capital Improvement Element the School Board of Brevard County's Five Year Work Program.
-Brevard County hereby adopts by reference the School Board of Brevard County's Five-Year Work Program for the planning period, 2012/13 through 2016/17 the School District Program approved on September 25, 2012 as part of the School District budget, is adopted, including planned facilities and funding sources to ensure a financially feasible capital improvements program and to ensure the level of service standards will be achieved by the end of the five-year period.
+Brevard County hereby adopts by reference the School Board of Brevard County's Five-Year Work Program for the planning period, 2012/13 through 2016/17 the School District Program approved on September 25, 2012 as part of the School District budget, is adopted, including planned facilities and funding sources to ensure a financially feasible capital improvements achieved by the end of program and to ensure the five-year period. the level of service standards will 1 be